 - Rodelle Baking Cocoa- Never underestimate the powder of a high quality baking cocoa.
 This stuff is not your average, run-of-the-mill baking cocoa.
 This 25 ounce bag costs $5.99.
 It’s Rodelle Dutch Processed Cocoa and this stuff is rich and tastes delicious.
 Elevate chocolate desserts and dishes with this stuff.
 Try these death by chocolate pumpkin brownies, or this amazing low carb salted caramel hot cocoa.
 You won’t be disappointed!

-- Pure Vanilla Extract – Now we don’t currently know the going rate for pure vanilla extract at Costco, but as many of you may have noticed, the price of vanilla has skyrocketed over the last few years.
+- Pure Vanilla Extract – As many of you may have noticed, the price of vanilla has skyrocketed over the last few years.
 In the past we’ve noticed that Costco had the lowest prices, so buy it in bulk if you plan to do a lot of baking like we do.
 The last time we bought some, we only paid $19.99!

 - Wild Brine Sauerkraut- One of our favorite sauerkrauts can be found at Costco, Wildbrine!
 It’s perfect for our Reuben Skillet, and just a great thing to eat overall.
 It’s raw and organic.
 We add it to salads too.
 Treat your gut right with this fermented goodness, and its $6.99 for 50 ounces.

 - Mushrooms– Mushrooms are a great deal at Costco.
 You can get some specialty varieties, or just some organic baby bellas for only $5.49 for 24 ounces!
 Use them to make these kale and mozzarella stuffed mushrooms, this chunky vegan low carb vegetable soup, or even this chicken bacon mushroom and spinach pasta.